mcharouk/aws/CloudOperationsOnAWS/Module_2/PolicySimulator/README.md

   * Click on Add Statement
   * Click on Generate Policy
   * Replace TagKey with Project

+## Policy Simulator

+### Deactivate SCP

+* SCP that have conditions does not work on Policy Simulator.
+In my case, it's better to deactivate them
+* On Top right select Mode : Existing Policies
+* Select any role
+* uncheck the box *AWS Organization SCPs*

+### Simulate the policy

 * [Policy Simulator](https://policysim.aws.amazon.com/)
   * On Top right select Mode : New Policy